S-Abdelnabi/s-abdelnabi.github.io/_pages/about.md

 I am interested in the broad intersection of machine learning with security, safety, and sociopolitical aspects.
 This includes the following areas: 1) Understanding, probing, and mitigating the failure modes of machine learning models, their biases, and their misuse scenarios.
 2) How machine learning models could amplify or help counter existing societal and safety problems (e.g., misinformation, biases, stereotypes, cybersecurity risks, etc.).
 3) Emergent safety challenges posed by new foundation and large language models.

-*I am always open to collaboration!! please reach out if you see an interesting overlapping interest*
+*I am always open to collaboration!! please reach out if you see an overlapping interest*

 ## What's new? (starting from 2023)
 - We are organizing a challenge at SaTML'25 on [**prompt injection**](https://github.com/microsoft/llmail-inject/), Please participate!!